Corrubedo Bay

 Below right, the large beach at the "Dune" (Corrubedo) National Park.

 The beach itself is massive and you will have no trouble finding your own spot away from everyone else, even during busy periods.
-The sand is golden brown and the waves are pretty big, but there don't appear to be any worrying under currents.
+The sand is light yellow to gold and the waves are pretty big, but there don't appear to be any worrying under currents.

 There is significant parking at both the dune and the cafe/visitors center sections of the beach.
 If you are feeling really energetic, you can walk from one end to the other.